HuangXianni/learngit/readme.txt

-git is a version control system git is free git is free  three git
+git is a version control system